CT VOTER REGISTRATION IS NOW AVAILABLE ON-LINE AT https://voterregistration.ct.gov/OLVR/

-The Office of the Registrars of Voters is established and governed primarily by the General Statutes of the Secretary of the State's Office, and the Election Enforcement and Infractions Divisions.
+The Office of the Registrars of Voters is established and governed by the General Statutes of the State of Connecticut as they pertain to the Office of the Secretary of State and to the Election Enforcement and Infractions Division.

 To be eligible to register to vote in Connecticut, a person must be: